 From our list of things to do in Canmore, you need Kananaskis Conservation Pass for hiking Grassi Lakes, Ha Ling Peak, visiting Canmore Nordic Centre Provincial Park, and anything in Kananaskis.

-Itβs free if you visit on Wilderness Wednesdays, the first Wednesday of every month.
+Itβs free if you visit Wilderness Wednesdays, the first Wednesday of every month.

 Trail Conditions